 Myth #5: You can get lonely working in home health

 Martin admits that this may or may not be true, depending on a clinician's personality, but there are many solutions to combatting the occasional bout of loneliness.
-Some homebound patients are ready and eager to talk, and therapists may form bonds with their patients that are mutually beneficial.
+Some homebound patients are ready and eager to talk, and therapists may form bonds with their mutually beneficial patients.
 But other working relationships may take a more proactive approach.

 “If you are at a skilled nursing facility or hospital, you have clinicians and colleagues who are right there, and you can hang out and have lunch with and bounce ideas off.
-But in home healthcare it is more challenging.
+But in-home healthcare is more challenging.
 I will still occasionally do a co-treatment with occupational therapy, for instance.
 If there’s a really complicated patient, the OT and PT will do a visit together.”

-Besides working with other therapists, Martin finds more interaction with others by starting or ending his day in the office.
-That way, he can get his documentation done and enjoy the presence of his co-workers with a little watercooler talk.
+Besides working with other therapists, Martin interacts with others by starting or ending his day in the office.
+That way, he can get his documentation done and enjoy the presence of his co-workers with a little water-cooler talk.